 Vanessa Brown was born in Northampton, England.
-She is the eldest of six siblings; Her mother is Jamaican and her father is Puerto Rican.
+She is the eldest of six siblings.
+Her mother is Jamaican and her father is Puerto Rican.
 She attended Overstone Park School near Northampton, which her parents own and work at.
 Brown learned to play the piano, developed her vocals and took classical and jazz piano lessons at a musical arts school.
 Brown was given her name "V V" from her peers as an MC nickname when she attended her middle school.
 Her love for hip hop and artists such as J Dilla and Q-Tip still exists.
 Brown studied violin at the age of 9 but gave it up because she found she was better at the piano and trumpet.
 She completed her grade 8 jazz trumpet at the age of 16 and went on to play in jazz bands up to the age of 21.

 Brown moved back to London and began performing in bars and clubs around London.
 She was rediscovered by executive Darcus Beese and signed to Island Records.
-Traveling Like the Light was then recorded in 2007-2008.
-Brown said that most of the lyrics on the album (such as those from the singles: “Crying Blood,” “Leave!” and “Shark In the Water”) are about a failed affair Brown endured.
-The album seen the release of four singles Crying Blood, Leave!, Shark in the Water and Game Over.
-Shark in the Water charted in both UK, French and USA charts.
-It received gold status in America and France in 2009.
+"Traveling Like the Light" was then recorded in 2007-2008.
+Brown said that most of the lyrics on the album were about a failed affair Brown endured.
+The album was promoted by four singles: "Crying Blood", "LEAVE!", "Shark in the Water" and "Game Over".
+"Shark in the Water" charted in the British, French and American charts, and was certified gold in America and France in 2009.